-- Call the UNO Department of Public Safety and Security (504) 280-6666 and report that you are trapped. - Keep the doors closed. - Hang an object out the window to notify rescuers of your location. - Know locations of exit stairwells and doors. - Plan more than one exit route.
+- Call UNO Department of Public Safety and report that you are trapped. - Keep the doors closed. - Hang an object out the window to notify rescuers of your location. - Know locations of exit stairwells and doors. - Plan more than one exit route.

-Note: All student housing locations are equipped with automatic sprinklers.
+Note: All residence halls are equipped with automatic sprinklers.
 When water flows through the sprinkler heads, the building alarm system will automatically sound.
 It is important that you do not tamper with the sprinkler heads or the system.
-Students tampering with the system, even accidently, are liable for damage to university and private property and subject to administrative action.
+Students tampering with the system, even accidentally, are liable for damage to University and private property and subject to administrative action.